optionsmaddy/optionsmaddy.old.io/content/post/2023-06-19 Started as a intraday nightmare ended in a relief MTM Profit +1.7K.md

 ![](https://i.imgur.com/Qe0Yvnr.png)

 {{% notice info %}}
-- No hedges as straddle is wide enough & I enough margin left in the account.
+- No hedges in the positional straddle.
-- Tomorrow I will hedge & take margin benefit & take double the position.
+- Tomorrow plan is to take full hedge & take double position with the margin benefit.
 {{% /notice %}}